vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 An OCO contains TWO stop order submissions, and must include one in each trigger direction.
 OCOs work exactly like two separate stop orders except that if one of the pair is triggered, cancelled, deleted, or rejected, the other one is automatically cancelled.
 An OCO submission allows a user to have a stop loss and take profit applied to the same amount of their position without the risk of both trading and reducing their position by more than intended.
+  - An OCO submission cannot be set to execute at expiry.

 - The stop order submission wraps a normal order submission.